-Answer: An import is a good or service that is brought into one country from another.
-The word import is derived from the word ‘port’ since commodities are often shipped via boat to the abroad countries.
+Answer: An import is goods or services that are brought into one country from another.
+The word import is derived from the word ‘port’ since the commodities are often shipped via boat to the abroad countries.
 Along with the exports, imports form the backbone of international trade.

 Under which type of activity would you categorise the sale of shares of another firm whilst preparing the cash flow statement?

 b.
 Investing and financing

 What is the name of the John Maynard Keynes celebrated book?

 Answer: The name of the book is ‘The General Theory of Employment, Interest and Money’ which was published in the year 1936.

 Also Check: Economics MCQs

 Stay tuned to BYJU’S for more CBSE Class 12 Economics Important Questions, question papers, sample papers, syllabus and Commerce notifications.

 |Chapter wise Important Questions for CBSE Class 12 Macro Economics|

 |Chapter 2 – National Income Accounting||Chapter 5 – Government Budget and the Economy|